 Since 2012, Melissa has enjoyed more opportunities to perform internationally as a soloist and chamber musician in India, Thailand, Sweden, Finland, and throughout the Mediterranean and Caribbean.
 In addition, she was thrilled to go on tour with the Royal Philharmonic Orchestra to Africa, China and Moscow, besides performing with them in and around London.

-Melissa is also a novelist, soon to receive a Masters in Creative Writing from City University in London.
+Melissa is also a novelist, and received a Masters in Creative Writing from City University in London.